 Sandbag works to influence these policies to ensure they are robust and deliver a carbon price that drives emission reductions in the covered sectors.

 Sandbag works to influence the European Commission, European Parliament, key Member States and other major stakeholders and to raise public awareness of and engagement in the policy making process.

 The EU Emissions Trading System

-Since the beginning of this decade, the EU ETS has been weakened by a surplus of allowances and low prices.
-As a result, it is failing to provide the appropriate signals either for emissions reductions now, or long term investment towards a low carbon economy.
+Since its creation, the EU ETS has been weakened by a surplus of allowances and low prices.
+As a result, it failed to provide the appropriate signals either for immediate emissions reductions, or long term investment towards a low carbon economy.

 Sandbag was originally set up to focus on scrutinising and reforming the EU ETS.
 We’ve had many successes, but there is much more to do.
 We focus our work on strengthening the EU ETS, especially looking to achieve a more appropriate level of allowance supply.

 This analysis is based on estimations using data available as of 1 April 2021.
 It will be updated as more data is made available during the coming weeks.
 The European Commission has released the bulk of its data on reported emissions from EU ETS sectors for the year...

 The European Parliament has voted to approve an Own Initiative report on the Carbon Border Adjustment Mechanism (CBAM).
 However, parliamentarians have missed an opportunity in removing the call for the phase-out of free allocation from the final report.
 Despite the...